Harinihegde/Janasamvedana/README.md

 ## Our results (the honest numbers)

+### Stage 1 — Risk classification

 **Simple Safe vs Risk detection:**
 - 86.3% accuracy (compared to 78.9% if you just always guessed "safe")
-- When it says "risk," it's right 76% of the time, and catches about half (51%) of real dangerous situations
+- When it says "risk," it's right 76% of the time (precision), and catches about half (51%) of real dangerous situations (recall)

 **Detailed 4-category detection (No Panic/Normal/Crowdy/Panic):**
 - 68% accuracy overall